-Prior to the closing of the IPO, through the Formation Transactions, the Company acquired all of the partnership interests in Fund II SBIC and the Fund II SBIC General Partner, and each of Fund III SBIC and the Fund III SBIC General Partner.
+Prior to the closing of the IPO, through the Formation Transactions, the Company acquired all of the interests in Fund II SBIC, Fund III SBIC and Florida Sidecar, as well as the General Partners.
 Thus, on September 24, 2013:

-The Company acquired 100% of the limited partnership interests in Fund II SBIC, as well as 100% of the membership interests in its general partner, Fund II SBIC General Partner, which were collectively valued at approximately \$52.8 million as of June 30, 2013 in exchange for approximately 2.4 million shares of the Company's common stock issued to the limited partners of Fund II SBIC and Fund II SBIC General Partner.
-Fund II SBIC had approximately \$52.2 of SBA guaranteed debentures outstanding as of June 30, 2013.
-The Company acquired 100% of the limited partnership interests of Fund III SBIC, as well as 100% of the membership interests in its general partner, Fund III General Partner, collectively valued at \$128.5 million as of June 30, 2013 by the Company's board of directors, in exchange for 6.2 million shares of its common stock issued to the sole limited partner of Fund III SBIC and of Fund III SBIC General Partner.
-Fund III SBIC has approximately \$150 million of SBA guaranteed debentures outstanding as of June 30, 2013.
-The Company issued approximately 4.0 million shares of common stock to the public for net proceeds (after underwriting discounts and offering expenses) of approximately \$74.25 million.
+- The Company acquired 100% of the limited partnership interests in Fund II SBIC, as well as 100% of the membership interests in its general partner, Fund II SBIC General Partner, which were collectively valued at approximately \$52.8 million as of June 30, 2013 in exchange for approximately 2.4 million shares of the Company's common stock issued to the limited partners of Fund II SBIC and Fund II SBIC General Partner.
+Fund II SBIC had approximately \$52.2 of SBA guaranteed debentures outstanding as of June 30, 2013. - The Company acquired 100% of the limited partnership interests of Fund III SBIC, as well as 100% of the membership interests in its general partner, Fund III General Partner, collectively valued at \$128.5 million as of June 30, 2013 by the Company's board of directors, in exchange for 6.2 million shares of its common stock issued to the sole limited partner of Fund III SBIC and to Fund III SBIC General Partner.
+Fund III SBIC had approximately \$150 million of SBA guaranteed debentures outstanding as of June 30, 2013. - The Company acquired 100% of the limited partnership interests in Florida Sidecar, as well as 100% of the membership interests in its general partner, CSP-Florida, which were collectively valued at \$2.2 million as of June 30, 2013, in exchange for an aggregate of approximately 0.1 million shares of the Company's common stock issued to the limited partners of Florida Sidecar and to CSP-Florida.

-After giving effect to these transactions, (1) the Company owns 100% of the membership interests in Fund II SBIC General Partner and in Fund III SBIC General Partner, which are the sole general partners of Fund II SBIC and Fund III SBIC respectively, and (2) the Company directly or indirectly owns 100% of the limited partnership interests in Fund II SBIC and Fund III SBIC.
+After giving effect to these transactions, (1) the Company owns 100% of the membership interests in Fund II SBIC General Partner, Fund III SBIC General Partner and CSP-Florida, which are the sole general partners of Fund II SBIC, Fund III SBIC, and Florida Sidecar, respectively, and (2) the Company directly or indirectly owns 100% of the limited partnership interests in Fund II SBIC, Fund III SBIC and Florida Sidecar.
 The consummation of the Formation Transactions has been approved by the SBA.
 A diagram of the Company's current corporate structure is set forth on Exhibit A to this Application.